 Oregon's fertile wine country lies to the south of Portland in the Willamette Valley region and in the Umpqua and Rogue valleys of Southern Oregon.
 Vineyards are clustered around many of Oregon's smaller cities such as Salem, Dundee and McMinnville and offer delightful opportunities for wine sampling and country tours.

 Best selection of books on the Northwest.

-Moon Portland (Moon Handbooks)by Hollyanna McCollom.
-Longtime resident Oregonian Hollyanna McCollom covers the best of the Portland area.
-The guide covers the most popular sights, including Ankeny Square, Skidmore Fountain, Union Station, and the Alberta Art Walk.
-Complete with expert tips on the best dining that spans different cuisines, plus the best bars and nightclubs.
+Moon Portland, 2nd Edition (Moon Handbooks) by Hollyanna McCollom.
+This longtime resident covers the best of the Portland area featuring the most popular sights.
+This guide has expert tips on the best dining including different cuisines, plus the best bars and nightclubs.
 Order now...